-(a) evaluate the tests they adopt vis-à-vis their stated information needs and purposes, and

-(b) make interpretations and uses of various forms of test-based data in ways that lie within the bounds of a test's purposes, content and technical properties.
+- (a) evaluate the tests they adopt vis-à-vis their stated information needs and purposes, and - (b) make interpretations and uses of various forms of test-based data in ways that lie within the bounds of a test's purposes, content and technical properties.

-Given the broad types of tests featured in ESSA's state plans, the guide provides cautionary pointers on Do's and Don'ts to pre-empt misinterpretations, misuses or over-uses of raw scores and other forms of transformed or aggregated data from tests--referred to generally as "test-based data" in this guide.
+Given the broad types of tests featured in ESSA's state plans, the guide provides cautionary pointers on Do's and Don'ts to pre-empt misinterpretations, misuses or over-uses of raw scores and other forms of transformed data from tests.